rfo909/RForth/ForthTutorial.md

 42 VARIABLE var
 ```

-To use the value of a constant, just refer its name:
+To use the value of a constant, just refer its name (the dot prints the value):

 ```
 const .